ja-dev/CodeShifter/README.md

 ![alt tag](https://github.com/hexinx/CodeShifter/blob/master/04_ScreenShots/1.jpg)

-The National Security Agney (NSA) holds a CodeBreaker Challenge each year.
+The National Security Agney (NSA) holds a Code Breaker Challenge each year.
 Participants from across the world get to reverse engineering and "break" software during tasks in the challenge.
 This year (2016), there were 6 tasks.
 This program was coded to solve tasks of the challenge (NSA Codebreaker challenge 2016).
 You can modify parameters according to variables used in your binaries.

 For use in solution/answers of Tasks: